tlecoz/XGPU/README.md

 Also , a bindgroup allow you to create advanced logic involving some well-defined resources and not the others.
  It's the case when you create a VertexBufferIO or an ImageTextureIO for a computePipeline.
 These resources works differently than others and have a dedicated Bindgroup for them called "io".
 This "io" Bindgroup allow me to update the index of the buffers/textures defined inside it for each frame without altering the index of the resources contained in another Bindgroup.

+Pipeline.initFromObject has no contraints in the data structure, you can add a VertexAttribute without creating a VertexBuffer (you can create one but if you don't a default vertexBuffer will be created to contain it) , you can add primitive type without creating an UniformBuffer.
+Every resources is defined just above the code of the shader, like properties in a class.
+XGPU handle all the boring stuff for you (but let you the popssibility to customize everything)

 I'll try to add more sample involving multiple bindgroups to make things more clear.